Writing Hacks

 4. Visualize the Reader

-Picture the person who will read your words in your mind.
-Write at them.
+Visualize the person who will read your words.
+Write at that person.
 Write only what they need to hear, not what you want to say.

 5. Less is More